 Venice is your oyster with this handy all-in-one Venice Pass.
 Cover all your Venice essentials with entry to the world-famous St. Mark’s Basilica, the majestic Doge's Palace, and a classic gondola ride on the Venetian canals.
 The Venice Pass also includes an audio guide app you can use to explore the Doge's Palace.
 Plus, you'll also receive a 10% discount on all further tickets in Venice.

-So if you think about this on a top level it sounds quiet fascinating if youa re really wondering about Exploring Venice.
+So if you think about this on a top level it sounds quiet fascinating if youa re really wondering about Top Things To Do In Venice.

 St. Mark’s Basilica: Skip The Line With Terrace & Pala D’Oro Access